 - Olive oil for sauteeing.

-- 1-½ pounds boneless skinless chicken breast
+- 1-½ pounds boneless skinless chicken breast, or thighs

 - 1 teaspoon thyme, or a few sprigs of fresh